Satya-bit/Smart_manufacturing_machine/README.md

 # Introduction

 This project focuses on predicting whether there are anomalies in working of the machines using Machine Learning models.
-There are three efficiency status to be predicted, high, medium and low.
+There are three efficiency status of the machine to be predicted=> high, medium and low.

 # Dataset